What is Wrongful Death?

 Speak with our lawyers today about the compensation you and your loved ones might be able to recover.

 Who Can Make a Wrongful Death Claim?

 Parents, children, and spouses have the right to claim a wrongful death in Texas.
-Under the Texas Wrongful Death Statute, a three month window exists to make a claim.
-After the three months is up, and none of the family members listed above have filed a claim, then the executor of the state can file a lawsuit in behalf of the family members.
+Under the Texas Wrongful Death Statute, a three-month window exists to make a claim.
+After the three months is up, and none of the family members listed above have filed a claim, then the executor of the state can file a lawsuit on behalf of the family members.
 In addition, the decedent’s estate has the right to bring a lawsuit.

 Other Relatives, and Former Spouses

 Sisters, brothers, uncles, aunts, cousins, and former spouses of the deceased are not granted the same rights by the Texas Wrongful Death Statute.
 Siblings are granted a cause of action under other states wrongful death statutes.

 Under Texas common law, these relatives and former spouses do not have the rights to take action.
 However, some of these people might qualify as an heir to the estate, in this case they have the right to pursue action.
 Our Houston Wrongful Death lawyers can help you understand this in more detail.

 Claims of Parents for Unborn Children

 Parents of an unborn child are included under the protection of the wrongful death statute and may bring an action for the unborn fetus that dies, or fails to be born due to the negligence of another.
 However, it does not allow for anyone else to bring forward this claim against the mother of an unborn child or against a physician under the following circumstances:

 - If the death was the result of a lawful medical procedure performed by the physician or healthcare provider with consent;